 - BASF (BASF) is based in Ludwigshafen, Germany.
 While primarily a chemical company, they are rapidly expanding their biotechnology division.

-There are a lot more companies working on genetic engineering than just the major players above.
+There are a lot more biotech companies working on genetic engineering than just the major players above.
 Many study individual traits, and if successful in their research, may license their technology to larger companies that can incorporate it into their crops.
 Some are developing their own varieties and seeking regulatory approval.

 - ArborGen LLC is based in Summerville, South Carolina.
 They study the genetics of trees, from wood quality to restoring endangered tree species such as the American Chestnut.